 Commercial construction projects cannot be considered complete without Special Inspections.
 They provide key pieces of important decision-making information and verify the quality of work.
 Here’s what makes Special Inspections ‘Special’ and why you can’t build in the Kansas City area without them.

 Architectural visions and structural engineering decisions rely on material and process details in order to bring a project to life.
 Special Inspections focus on those details and ensure structures can stand up to expected loading conditions.
 Starting with the soil and continuing with materials, fabrication, and positioning, Special Inspections put everything to the test in order to expose problems and low-quality work.

-“Special Inspections can involve just about anything at a building site,” says AOG General Manager Blake Bennett.
+“Special Inspections can involve just about anything at a building site,” says AOG Business Director Blake Bennett.
 Managing expectations when you’re dealing with a lot of unknowns requires subsurface knowledge of the local terrain and a great deal of experience working with testing equipment.”